 To calculate the economic order quantity, you need to know:

-You can then plug these numbers into the Wilson Formula, otherwise known as the economic order quantity formula:
+You can then plug these numbers into the Wilson Formula, also known as the economic order quantity formula:

 Where: